Quadrifolium/OriginalPlanOnWeibo/_posts/WeChat/2018-01-14-WeChat-Original-Plan.md

 8th Jan., *Jottings* on Bilibili
 10th Jan., *Yi An Good Night* on Hongdou Live
 11th Jan., new article on WeChat account
-12th Jan., manga released on Sina Weibo
+12th Jan., manga on Sina Weibo